By Chet Yarbrough

 Magnus illustrates this unrest comes from a conflict between communist ideology, and cultural difference.
 The unrest is amplified by Deng’s opening of a door to private enterprise.

-America is obviously not immune to political unrest but, unlike China, a supreme leader’s power is offset by a constitutional government of checks and balances.
+American political unrest is part of our history but, unlike China, a supreme leader’s power is offset by a constitutional government of checks and balances.

 Magnus notes the history of China as one of strong leaders unburdened by institutional checks and balances.
 President Xi’s move to increase his control of China is a contrast to an electoral process in the United States that restricts Presidents to two four year terms, or one four year term if the public is dissatisfied.